JudgeGroovyman/JudgeGroovyman.github.io/WebDesign.md

 5. [Penzu](https://penzu.com) Free Military Grade Encrypted Private Journal for your own private thoughts online from mobile or PC.
 Save to PDF.
 Share to the world if they have the link ... wonder if they are indexed by google?
 Share to individuals with penzu account.
 16. [e107](https://e107.org) 	No code website. simple management.
 Website up in just 5 min.
 Batch changes.
 Media Manager.
 Image Resizing.
 33MB #inmotion
 11. [TextPattern](https://textpattern.com)	Mature Classy! "simplify the production of well-structured, standards-compliant web pages. flexible, elegant" 	7MB #inmotion
+44. [Known](https://withknown.com) 	Lets you and the community that you attract create and share stories notes photos songs and more and links and respond to comments from any page on the web.  hashtags to categorize everything.
+Responsive for mobile.
+Theres a sub-web of other known sites that can interact somewhat.
+2MB Updated 2h ago  #Favorite
 - -------- Portals ------------------------------------------
 18. [Composr](https://compo.sr/features.htm) 	Community!
 Lots of membership options here.
 Users personal photo galleries.  wiki.
 Quizzes Surveys tests cheat prevention.
 Downloads and documents library with ratings and leech protection.
 Members can have their own blogs.
 Unlimited pages.
 WYSIWYG.
 Possible to run your own scripts.
 Ecommerce.
 Subscriptions.
 Shopping Cart.
 Support Tickets.
 Newsletters (with double opt in).
 WElcome email chain.
 Bounce cleanup.
 Flexible mailings.
 (Deliverability?)
 Great forums and membership.
 Content submission.
 Public awards of best content.
 Chatrooms.
 MOderation.
 Instant Messaging.
 Points system for members!
 A virtual currency for members!
 Polls (multiple polls) Spam Protection capcha 	50MB #inmotion
 42. [LiveSite](https://livesite.com/features) 	A Whole portal of professional features.
 Looks really pro.
 Live WYSIWYG Editing	42MB #inmotion